 The Secure Area has been designed to ensure that the site has the capability to contain secure information, which also includes other areas/pages that are not accessible without a login and password.
 To get login and password details, you will need to submit a Secure Area Nomination Form which can be found on the homepage of Infolink.

 The Safeguarding pages have been designed to inform schools about their role in relation to safeguarding and to provide them with access to relevant information and resources to support them with this.
+There are also details of how to access support from or make a referral to the Children and Families Hub and how to report a concern about a member of staff.

 Education HR is part of EES for schools and offers advice and consultancy on employee relations issues.
 Education HR provides a dedicated advice line, model policies and a range of training packages.